aherbert/gdsc-smlm/docs/analysis_plugins.rst

 :math:`n` is the number of separating frames, :math:`\Delta t` is the time lag between frames, and :math:`\sigma` is the localisation precision.
 Thus the gradient of the best fit line can be used to obtain the diffusion coefficient.
-Note that the plugin will compute a fit with and without an explicit intercept and pick the solution with the best fit to the data (see :numref:`{number}: {name} <analysis_plugins:Selecting the best fit>`).
+Note that the plugin will compute a fit with and without an explicit intercept and pick the solution with the best fit to the data (see :numref:`{number}: {name} <analysis_plugins:Selecting the Best Fit>`).
 Note that an additional best fit line can be computed using a MSD correction factor (see :numref:`{number}: {name} <analysis_plugins:MSD Correction>`).

-.. index:: apparent diffusion coefficient
+.. index:: Apparent Diffusion Coefficient

 Apparent Diffusion Coefficient
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^